Itsfoss0/0x2B-second_semester/README.md

 ![uoe-logo](http://portal.uoeld.ac.ke/assets/images/logo_c330_f0de.png)

 # Second Semester
 Computer Science is a rapidly growing and ever-evolving field that touches virtually every aspect of modern society.
 From the development of cutting-edge technology to the creation of innovative software solutions, computer scientists play a critical role in shaping the world we live in.
-As a computer science student, you will have the opportunity to learn about a wide range of topics including programming, algorithms, data structures, artificial intelligence, computer networks, and more.
-You will also have the opportunity to apply your knowledge to real-world problems and make a positive impact on society.
+As a computer science student, I will have the opportunity to learn about a wide range of topics including programming, algorithms, data structures, artificial intelligence, computer networks, and more.
+I will also have the opportunity to apply my knowledge to real-world problems and make a positive impact on society.
 I am excited to embark on this journey and to see where a degree in computer science will take me.
 For the second semester in my second year, the following Units of Computer science are covered.

 ## Units